-Robert Rodriguez’ retro-styled From Dusk Till Dawn is a tribute to the ‘B’ grindhouse (or drive-in) films of the seventies, and it looks it to the point of nearly being indiscernible from the real thing.
-It’s no secret that Rodriguez and Tarrantino are both in love with these types of movies hailing from the seventies.
-Seriously, the people behind this movie went a long way to make this film seem as much like a seventies grindhouse thriller as it is; it looks like it, feels like it, and even the dialogue seems genuine (written by Quentin Tarrantino).
+Robert Rodriguez’s retro-styled From Dusk Till Dawn is a tribute to the ‘B’ grindhouse (or drive-in) films of the seventies, and it looks it to the point of nearly being indiscernible from the real thing.
+It’s no secret that Rodriguez and Tarrantino are in love with these types of movies hailing from the seventies.
+Seriously, the people behind this movie went a long way to make this film seem as much like a seventies grindhouse thriller as it is; it looks like it, feels like it, and even the dialogue appears genuine (written by Quentin Tarrantino).
 The film goes so far in its imitation of the seventies style of cheesiness so convincing that I had to keep reminding myself this film is not that old.

-While not overstaying it’s welcome, this film does come close to milking its narrative over-long and reaching its conclusion. when it does finally end, it leaves an opening for a sequel by revealing the bar is just the tip of an ancient Aztec pyramid.
+While not overstaying its welcome, this film does come close to milking its narrative over-long and reaching its conclusion. when it does finally end.
+It leaves an opening for a sequel by revealing the bar is just the tip of an ancient Aztec pyramid.